dev7ch/luya-ext-slick/README.md

 ## Usage

-This LUYA extension is usable in 3 ways:
+This LUYA extension is usable in two ways:

 - As draggable block out of the box in the LUYA admin UI.
-- As Widget in custom view files.
+- As PHP widget in custom view files with custom Slick.js settings.

 ### Block

-Simply drag and drop the block in the pages section in the admin UI to the desired place and add content to the slider.
+Simply drag and drop the block in the pages section in the admin UI to the desired place and add content to your new slick slider.

 ### Widget

 This extension is shipped as widget which means it can the reused in own custom views from modules or blocks.

 Example usage in a block view file: